devopsgroup-io/catapult/README.md

         2. Place the newly created *passwordless* SSH key pair `id_rsa` and `id_rsa.pub` in the `~/secrets/` folder.
 5. **GPG Passphrase**
     1. Generate a GPG passphrase
-        1. This passphrase is used to encrypt and descrypt your Catapult instance's configuration file.
+        1. This passphrase is used to encrypt and decrypt your Catapult instance's configuration file.
         2. NEVER SHARE THE PASSPHRASE WITH ANYONE OTHER THAN YOUR TEAM.
         3. Spaces are not permitted and must be at least 20 characters.
         4. To create a strong passphrase, please visit https://xkpasswd.net/